 - Financial responsibility means putting at least 4-10% of your income away per year for retirement.

 - Saving another 6-10%.

-- Having a six month nest egg.
+- Having at least six month nest egg.

 - Only spending what you make.

 - Using credit wisely.

 It means a lot more things.
 It means making changes in your lifestyle.
 The goals I listed may not seem possible for you right now, but they can be.
 A journey always requires taking the first step.
 Not only will you be doing the right thing by taking the first personal responsibility step, you will begin to adopt a way of life that is less about consumerism and more about things in life that are really important.
 Family, friends.